0hh/find-it/README.md

 ## MVP
 - create item with location ✅
+- get breadcrumb trail of an item ✅
 - authenticate at backend
 - get item from inmemory db
 - add Angular project